Princesseuh/princesseuh.dev/wiki/linux/waylandstatus/waylandstatus.md

 For Wayland's case what this mean that if you're using a conventional stacking window manager, you're in luck because [GNOME (Mutter)](https://en.wikipedia.org/wiki/Mutter_(software)) and [KDE (KWin)](https://en.wikipedia.org/wiki/KWin) both supports NVIDIA GPUs, but any other options (be it stacking or tilling) doesn't.
 So yeah, [Sway doesn't officially support NVIDIA GPUs](https://github.com/swaywm/sway/wiki#nvidia-users)

-I, unfortunately for my Linux adventure, have a NVIDIA GPU, but thankfully, Sway runs fine using [Nouveau](https://nouveau.freedesktop.org/), the unofficial open source driver for NVIDIA GPUs
+I, unfortunately for my Linux adventure, have a NVIDIA GPU, but thankfully, Sway runs fine using [Nouveau](https://nouveau.freedesktop.org/), the unofficial open source driver for NVIDIA GPU.
+Nouveau isn't always perfect, it doesn't always have the best performance for gaming but, it's better than nothing

+I'll buy an AMD GPU next time

 {% image src="./wiki/linux/waylandstatus/waylandlogo.png", alt="The Wayland logo, a white W written on a yellow-ish circle using a graffiti font", caption="Wayland's logo" %}